Non-Profit

 A redesign built around real-world complexity

-We were brought in by our partners at Fostermade to redesign the The Pew Center's existing grantmaking platform from the ground up.
+I was brought in by Fostermade to join a redesign of the The Pew Center's existing grantmaking platform from the ground up.
 The system supports applicants, panelists, evaluators, administrators, and staff, each with distinct goals, permissions, and workflows.
-Our role was to create a unified experience that could handle this complexity without feeling overwhelming, while aligning visually with the organization’s established brand.
-We partnered closely with development, working as an extension of their team to help define, design, and validate the product before and during implementation.
+My role was to create a unified experience that could handle this complexity without feeling overwhelming, while aligning visually with the organization’s established brand.
+I partnered closely with development, working as an extension of their team to help define, design, and validate the product before and during implementation.

-We were brought in by our partners at Fostermade to redesign the The Pew Center's existing grantmaking platform from the ground up.
+I was brought in by Fostermade to join a redesign of the The Pew Center's existing grantmaking platform from the ground up.
 The system supports applicants, panelists, evaluators, administrators, and staff, each with distinct goals, permissions, and workflows.
-Our role was to create a unified experience that could handle this complexity without feeling overwhelming, while aligning visually with the organization’s established brand.
-We partnered closely with development, working as an extension of their team to help define, design, and validate the product before and during implementation.
+My role was to create a unified experience that could handle this complexity without feeling overwhelming, while aligning visually with the organization’s established brand.
+I partnered closely with development, working as an extension of their team to help define, design, and validate the product before and during implementation.

 UX Process